 Subsection with desired outcome Attainment Rating Audit Evidence Subsection 1.1: Pae ora healthy futures Te Tiriti: Māori flourish and thrive in an environment that enables good health and wellbeing.
 As service providers: We work collaboratively to embrace, support, and encourage a Māori worldview of health and provide high-quality, equitable, and effective services for Māori framed by Te Tiriti o Waitangi.
-FA A Māori health plan is documented for the service, which Cedar Manor utilise as part of their strategy to embed and enact Te Tiriti o Waitangi in all aspects of service delivery.
-At the time of the audit there were Māori staff who confirmed in interview that mana motuhake is recognised.
+FA A Māori health plan is documented for the service, which Bupa Riverstone utilise as part of their strategy to embed and enact Te Tiriti o Waitangi in all aspects of service delivery.
+At the time of the audit, there were Māori staff and residents who confirmed in interview that mana motuhake is recognised.
+The service has working relationships with Māori groups through the Primary Health Organisation (PHO) and they have had the kaumatua visit to open the facility and bless the environment.
 Subsection 1.2: Ola manuia of Pacific peoples in Aotearoa The people: Pacific peoples in Aotearoa are entitled to live and enjoy good health and wellbeing.
 Te Tiriti: Pacific peoples acknowledge the mana whenua of Aotearoa as tuakana and commit to supporting them to achieve tino rangatiratanga.
 As service providers: We provide comprehensive and equitable health and disability services underpinned by Pacific worldviews and developed in collaboration with Pacific peoples for improved health outcomes.
 FA The Ola Manuia Pacific Health and Action Plan, and Te Mana Ola are the chosen models for the Pacific health plan and Pathways to Pacific Peoples Health Equity Policy.
-At the time of the audit there were Pasifika staff who could confirm that cultural safety for Pacific peoples, their worldviews, cultural, and spiritual beliefs are embraced at Cedar Manor.
+At the time of the audit, there were Pacific staff who could confirm that cultural safety for Pacific peoples, their worldviews, cultural, and spiritual beliefs are embraced at Bupa Riverstone.